 Q. What should my students do after completing this course?

-- Level C:Adding Audiovisual and Advanced Programming (Spring 2019)
+Level C:Adding Audiovisual and Advanced Programming (Summer 2019)

 Q. I’m only interested in my students being introduced to electronics and programming, is there value in only completing Level A and B rather than all four levels?